How to get a pharmacogenetic test in Canada

 How much does pharmacogenetic testing cost?

 Not all PGx tests are created equal.
-Questions to ask:
+Questions to consider:

 Is it informative for clinical decisions?

-PGx test sensitivity is akin to having high image resolution vs. low resolution.
+PGx test sensitivity is comparable to high versus low image resolution.
 To predict something complex, such as how rapidly the liver converts the drug codeine into morphine (which can be toxic or even fatal if your liver is really, really fast at this!), we need to look at a “team” of genetic variants that work together for this process.

 A truly comprehensive test also includes more rare ethnic variants – forms of genes that tend to occur at high frequency within certain ethnic groups.
-Pillcheck is a consumer-initiated, at-home clinical grade PGx test.
-It is optimized to maximize sensitivity and specificity (high resolution) and ensure accurate results for the ethnically diverse population in Canada.
+Pillcheck is a consumer-initiated, at-home, clinical-grade PGx test.
+It is optimized to maximize sensitivity and specificity (high resolution) and ensure accurate results for Canada’s ethnically diverse population.

-At a minimum, a clinical-grade test covers genetic markers (such as CYP2D6) and includes copy number variants (CNV).
-These are common gene duplications resulting in increased enzyme activity.
+At a minimum, a clinical-grade test should include copy number variant (CNV) analysis of CYP2D6.
+These are common gene duplications that increase enzyme activity and deletions that reduce enzyme activity.
 Some genetic testing services don’t cover enough markers, which could lead to providing false-negative results.
+Other DNA tests rely on genes that don’t yet have enough evidence and may be unreliable for clinical decisions.

 Is my PGx data private?

-Some consumer DNA testing providers subsidize the cost of DNA analysis by selling customers’ data to their industry partners.
+Some consumer DNA testing providers subsidize the cost of genetic analysis by selling customers’ data to their industry partners.
 Clinical-grade diagnostic tests are more costly because of stricter privacy regulations.

 The Privacy Commissioner of Canada provides a handy checklist of questions you may ask the genetic testing company.
 In essence, service providers should only ask you for personal information if it is essential to delivering the service.
 Pillcheck promises to keep your personal and genetic information confidential.